Forty-Bot/mpmetrics/README.md

 * Completely thread- and process-safe.
 * All operations are atomic.
 Metrics will never be partially updated.
 * Updating metrics is lock-free.
+* Exemplars are supported, but they are locking.
 * TODO: better performance?

 Users of `prometheus_flask_exporter` can import `mpmetrics.flask` instead.